 WHAT YOU NEED TO KNOW:

-An angiogram is a procedure to look at arteries in your body.
-Arteries are the blood vessels that carry blood from your heart to your body.
+An angiogram is used to examine blood flow through your arteries.
+Arteries carry blood from your heart to your body.

 - You have a fever.

 - Your catheter site is red, leaks pus, or smells bad.

 - You have increasing pain at your catheter site.

 - You have questions or concerns about your condition or care.